Thetford

 Little Ouse joined and the Icknield Way crossed.
 In its

-heyday, during the 14th Century, it boosted twenty
+heyday, during the 14th Century, it boasted twenty

 parish churches and four monasteries.
 It is also

-possible that Thetford was the site of Boudica's Palace
+possible that Thetford was the site of Boudicca's Palace

 which may have been located at Gallows Hill - just north